Utility Management

 You need someone who understands your system and is a hands-on practitioner in this area.
 The right partner will be invaluable in assessing needs, gathering data to help build a business case, assessing vulnerabilities, designing and implementing a cost-effective solution, helping train employees in all the new protocols and processes, designing a response plan and helping to write new policies.
 In short, cyber-protection experts will help build protections step by step, raising the client’s cybersecurity maturity level to new heights while greatly reducing the site’s risks.

-Do take a look at available federal grant money
+5. Do look at available federal grant money

 The federal government has announced some serious grant money to help water utilities fortify their networks.
 Don’t have in-house grant expertise?
 Find the right partner who can help access these funds.